Th1ru-M/th1ru-m.github.io/_posts/2023-08-05-CredentialScan.md

 title:  "Credential scanning in cloud environments"
 date:   2023-08-05 01:00:00 +0800
 ---
-This post provide details on  credential scanning methodology over various instances in cloud environment.
+This post provide details on methodology to identify hardcoded credentials over various instances in cloud environment.

 ### Introduction